raspberry-pi-ip-estatica

 To configure a static IP, we must ensure it is outside the DHCP range (you will have to check this in your router’s configuration) and that no other device has been assigned the same IP.

-To configure a static IP in Raspbian, we must edit the file /etc/dhcpcd.conf with the command:
+On older Raspberry Pi OS installations based on dhcpcd, we can configure a static IP by editing the file /etc/dhcpcd.conf with the command:

 sudo nano /etc/dhcpcd.conf